+Depending on whether multicast or unicast transport is used over N3mb, step 6a or step 6b is executed.

-6. If N3mb multicast transport has been used, the NG-RAN sends a Leave message (LL SSM) to stop the media stream to this NG-RAN node.
-If N3mb unicast transport has been used, the NG-RAN release its DL N3mb Tunnel Info.
-NG-RAN deletes its MBS Session Context.
+6a.
+If N3mb multicast transport has been used, the NG-RAN sends a Leave message (LL SSM) to stop the media stream to this NG-RAN node.

+6b.
+If N3mb unicast transport has been used, the NG-RAN release the DL N3mb Tunnel.